ELVIS-CHING/ROMS_related/functions.md

   The whole grid will use the same forcing.
 In this case, wind stress (speed) is given on the eastward and northward direction.
 The model will rotate them to the $\xi$ and $\eta$ directions ([Curvilinear Coordinates](https://www.myroms.org/wiki/Curvilinear_Coordinates)) automatically.
 * data for the whole grid
   Values are given for each model grid.
 In this case, wind stress (speed) is given on the **$\xi$ and $\eta$ directions**.

+## fixed temperature and salinity

+> #define TS_FIXED

+to see how the flow responds to the density field, useful for comparing with the analytical solution
+the temperature and salinity will not evolve with the circulation